story645/proposal/draft/scraps.md

+Spivak -
+* simplacial sets for schemas,
+    * entity - relation for the schema
+* sheaves for the data itself
+    *
+-

 Visualization library - spells out/regularizes the ways you can aesthetically encode data, preserving structure of data, scatter - magnitude between values preserved - some ways an accurate representation of the data, concerned w/ as data is changed, graph has to change accordingly, graph needs to change accordingly - owns responsibility for preserving measurement integrity when specified by encodings
     - specify what you want to preserve
         - (choose which) preserve relations in a strict math/set theory sense